 Get to know Propeller’s world-class team in our ongoing employee spotlight.
-Today, we talk to Mahsa Bayat, who serves as a front-end engineer on the engineering team.
+Today, we talk to Mahsa Bayat, who serves as a product designer on the engineering team.
 Mahsa is based in Sydney.

 What do you do at Propeller?

-I’m currently a front-end engineer, and I work on the visualizer delivery team.
+I’m currently a product designer, and I work on the visualizer delivery team.
 When I joined in February 2018, I joined as a QA engineer.
 At the time, I was working part-time because I was going to uni, doing my thesis.
-I graduated in late 2018, and ever since then, I’ve been working as an engineer.
+I graduated in late 2018, and became a front-end engineer.
+Recently, I was promoted to the role of product designer.

 What’s the most interesting project you’ve worked on so far?